 Ten weekly camps, June-August.
 Visit Camp Unistar.

 An IDA designated Dark Sky Park, is a Unitarian Universalist Camp and Retreat Center located on 142 rugged acres in the storied Hill Country near Kerrville, Texas.
 UBarU serves UU congregations as well as individuals and groups who believe in the importance of our mission.
 Our mission is to provide a welcoming, peaceful place to gather for spiritual, educational, and recreational purposes in harmony with our Unitarian Universalist principles and the land.
 Visit UBarU.

 Gatherings and Institutes

-- SUUSI: Southeast Unitarian Universalist Summer Institute: July, Virginia Tech in Blackburg, VA
+- SUUSI: Southeast Unitarian Universalist Summer Institute: July, Western Carolina University in Cullowhee, North Carolina

 - WUULF: Western Unitarian Universalist Life Festival: June, Ghost Ranch, NM